keithrabb/surfs_up/README.md

 # Surf is Up!

 ## Synopsis
-Our client would like to invest in the shop we are trying open a shop on the island of Oahu, Hawaii.
+Our client would like to invest in the shop we are trying open on the island of Oahu, Hawaii.
 Information about local temperature trends are needed as part of the decision making process on opening the store as the business partially "cold food" related.
 The analysis is conducted with a SQLite database, in Python, using Jupyter Notebook.

 ## Analysis
 * Looking at these two months we can conclude there is not much temperature change (approx 4 degrees for the mean).